BobString/Atlas-Android/docs/Message-Handlers.md

 ###NOTE:

-I am sure you are aware of other options here, but I am mentioning these in case they have not been considered.
+There are also few other options to consider.
+If they were not considered, please do consider them before making your decision.

 * Don't send the actual gif through layer, but download it from your server as needed.
 In this case you can just send a unique gif id as message part.
 This would allow you to download the correct format for the device on which you are rendering